canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/windows-ubuntu-hyperv-containers/windows-ubuntu-hyperv-containers.md

 Running Linux containers with Hyper-V is only available when signed up with the [Windows Insider Program][windowsinsider].
 This program lets you test pre-release software and upcoming versions of Windows.

 If stability and privacy are essential for your installation (Windows Insider allows Microsoft to collect usage information), consider waiting for the [Windows 10 Fall Creator update][win10fall], due October 2017.
-With this release, running Docker with Hyper-V won't require Windows Insider membership.
+With this release, running Docker technology with Hyper-V won't require Windows Insider membership.

 ![screenshot](https://assets.ubuntu.com/v1/da4c0355-win10-ubuntu-insider.png)